Skip to main content

 How long do survival bracelets last?

-With regular wear, a quality paracord bracelet lasts 2-5 years before the cord shows significant wear.
+With regular wear, a quality paracord bracelet lasts 2-5 years before the cord shows visible wear.
 UV exposure, saltwater, and abrasion shorten lifespan.
 The buckle tools (compass, fire starter) last indefinitely with normal use.
 Replace the bracelet if the cord feels stiff, frayed, or brittle.

 Our Top Pick